passy/tweetdock/README.md

 > Toying around with [Flight](http://twitter.github.io/flight/) to build
 > something similar to [TweetDeck](http://tweetdeck.com/).

-There isn't anything to see, yet.
-This will need some sort of back-end to realize the search with the Twitter API v1.1.
-Anyway, if you want to snoop around, you can set it up with:
+Since i'm too lazy to build my own backend at the moment, this builds on top of supertweet.net and you need to create an account there and capture the Authentication header, which you need to put into the `config.js` file.
+If this doesn't scare you off, you can set it up with:

 ```bash
 npm install & bower install